 Wikipedia has a list that also includes other programs patterned after the 12 steps.

-Celebrate Recovery is a Christian based 12 step program.
+CR is a Christian based 12 step program.
 Check their website for a location near you.

 S-anon is a 12 step program for those who have a family member (many times a spouse) that has a sex addiction.
 Unfortunately, this has become an epidemic due to the ease of access to pornography on the internet.
-It is sweeping rampantly across all social and economic groups, cultures and religions.
+It is sweeping rampantly across all social and economic groups, cultures, and religions.
 If you have a spouse or loved one suffering from an addiction, find help here.
 Go to the “Newcomers” tab and find available groups.
 There are also online groups.

-Community Support Groups – You can find these groups by researching “support groups” in your city on the internet.
+You can find these groups by researching “support groups” in your city on the internet.
 If you are grieving, you can go to GriefShare and find churches nearby who offer grief classes.

-Develop a new Hobby – This can be great therapy.
+Quiet time can be great therapy.
 I learned to paint.
 I never believed I could paint but thought the idea of painting was fascinating.
 I started watching painting tutorials on YouTube and now have some beautiful pictures.
 It is very relaxing, therapeutic, and I feel a sense of accomplishment when I finish a piece.